 When Is a Work-Related Death Covered?

-- A fatal fall on a construction site
+A fatal fall on a construction site

-- Exposure to toxic chemicals or hazardous materials on the job
+Exposure to toxic chemicals or hazardous materials on the job

-- A heart attack triggered by extreme physical or emotional stress at work
+A heart attack triggered by extreme physical or emotional stress at work

 However, not every death is automatically covered.
-California follows the “coming and going” rule, which generally excludes coverage for fatalities that happen during a regular commute.
-An exception may apply if the employee was traveling as part of their job or under the employer’s instruction.
+California generally follows the “coming and going” rule, which excludes fatalities occurring during regular commutes.
+Exceptions may apply if the employee was traveling as part of their job or under the employer’s instructions.
+Deaths during personal errands, off-duty activities, or unrelated to the job are typically not covered.

 What Does Workers’ Compensation Cover After a Fatality?